214.501.4984

 Start With Proportion and Scale

 Take older Park Cities homes as an example.
-Many are modest in square footage compared to today’s builds, but they still feel grand because their rooms are well-scaled.
+Many of these are modest in square footage compared to today’s builds, but they still feel grand because their rooms are well-scaled.
 In contrast, you can walk into a newer spec home where everything is oversized—two-story foyers, 12-foot-tall fireplaces, massive openings—and it feels more about showing off than living well.
 A timeless design avoids that trap.
 You want spaces that feel balanced and usable, not built to impress for a moment and then age poorly.

-Use Honest, Lasting Materials
+Use Honest, Durable Materials

 Materials are the backbone of timeless design.
-They should last, and ideally they should look better as they age.
+They should last, and ideally, they should look better as they age.
 Natural stone, real wood, and brick are classics because they wear in, not out.
 A limestone floor in a Preston Hollow estate will gain patina over decades.
 A white oak floor will hold up and only get more beautiful with refinishing.

 Keep the Floor Plan Simple